cloudoperators/juno/apps/supernova/README.md

 ### Initial FIlters

 InitialFilters are the filters that are applied when the app is loaded.
-The filters must be an object where the key is the label and the value is the value to filter on.
+The filters must be an object where the key is the label and the value are the values to filter on.

 Example: